wp-plugins/amr-users/readme.txt

 *   scroll further till you see the "filter" section - if Input Validation and Filtering is enabled, then you are all set!.

 == Changelog ==
+= Version 2.3.14 =
+*   removed use of WP_PLUGIN_URL and _DIR as when not defined, other constant setup went slightly wonky.
+*   also on some php hosts, the sequence of includes meant that the !function_exists test did not always work as expected.

 = Version 2.3.13 =
 *   dummy update as it looks like a file previously uploaded was corrupted and svn would not reupdate without a change.